Defense Command

 Setting up the playing field

-Alien steals fuel cell in Defense Command
+Alien steals a fuel cell in Defense Command

 A Nasty Alien steals a fuel cell

-The Flagship appears in Defense Command, but in a relatively benign role.
+The Flagship appears in Defense Command, but in an uncharacteristically benign role.
 Occasionally, a “Flagship Alert!” message appears and a Flagship moves slowly across the screen.
 The Flagship doesn’t shoot, but its appearance is designed to distract you.
 If you shoot the Flagship, then a group of aliens emerge from it and swarm down at you.
 You can either shoot as many of these aliens as possible, or use an Anti-Matter bomb to destroy them all.

 Solar Wasters in Defense Command